mgeisler/textwrap/README.md

 This section lists the largest changes per release.

+### Unreleased

+Due to our dependencies bumping their minimum supported version of Rust, the minimum version of Rust we test against is now 1.21.0.

 ### Version 0.10.0 — April 28th, 2018

 Due to our dependencies bumping their minimum supported version of